 Gene editing ranks among the major methodological innovations in molecular biology for over 20 years.
-This is a collective term for a number of different methods with which DNA building blocks of microorganisms, plants and mammals can be edited in a more precise and pinpointed manner than ever before.

-Genes can be turned on and off, repaired, inserted, removed, replaced or regulated.
+This is a collective term for a number of different methods with which DNA building blocks of microorganisms, plants and mammals can be edited in a more precise and pinpointed manner than ever before: Genes can be turned on and off, repaired, inserted, removed, replaced or regulated.

 Compared with conventional methods, these techniques are uncomplicated, time-saving and cost-effective.
-They are used worldwide in basic research, medicine, biotechnological production and agriculture.
+They are becoming ever more important worldwide in medicine, biotechnological production and agriculture.
 For example, gene editing opens up new possibilities to decode diseases and to decisively improve their prevention, therapy and cure – or to enable them in the first place.

 THE VCI IS CALLING FOR THE FOLLOWING

-- Science-based, case-by-case assessment of gene editing
+- Scientific, case-by-case assessment of gene editing